hobhob

 Suggest three small, safe improvements in this codebase.
 Explain the tradeoffs and wait for me to choose one.

-If you already know what you want to change, ask for it directly and describe the result you want.
+Good first tasks are low risk — tightening some copy, fixing a small UI issue, adding a missing type.
+If you already know what you want, ask for it directly and describe the result you want.

 Tile a terminal and verify